pandas-dev/pandas/doc/source/indexing.rst

 ~~~~~~~~~~~~~~

 :ref:`Advanced indexing <indexing.advanced>` detailed below is the most robust
-and consistent way of slicing integer ranges, e.g. ``obj[5:10]``, across all of
+and consistent way of slicing ranges, e.g. ``obj[5:10]``, across all of the data
-the data structures and their axes.
-On Series, this syntax works exactly as
+structures and their axes (except in the case of integer labels, more on that
-expected as with an ndarray, returning a slice of the values and the
+later).
+On Series, this syntax works exactly as expected as with an ndarray,
-corresponding labels:
+returning a slice of the values and the corresponding labels:

 .. ipython:: python